 Google Remarketing Ads

 MailChimp also allows you a Google Remarketing Ad campaign that automatically starts for your target users.

-It basically hits your already users or people who visited you or interacted with you in any way, any point of the time.
+It basically hits your already users or people who visited you or interacted with you in any way, at any point of time.

 They show your ads to those targeted visitors to bring them back as they didn’t buy a product from you for the first time.

 By sending customized emails to these remarketing campaign targets, you can add some extra incentive to encourage them to make the purchase.

 Retargeted Abandon Carts